“May you live in interesting times”

 Other statements appeared to confirm the disconnect of Wall Street and Main Street.
 Former SEC Commissioner Laura Unger compared the GameStop short squeeze to the January 6th Capitol riots saying, “If you don’t have the police in there at the right time, things go a little crazy.”
 She clarified that the financial phenomenon is of a lesser degree, but the analogy still fell flat.
-Perhaps the most detached perspective came from hedge fund billionaire Leon Cooperman who said, “The reason the market is doing what it’s doing is people are sitting at home getting their checks from the government… okay, and this fair share is a bullshit concept.
+Perhaps the most out-of-touch perspective came from hedge fund billionaire Leon Cooperman who said, “The reason the market is doing what it’s doing is people are sitting at home getting their checks from the government… okay, and this fair share is a bullshit concept.
 It’s just a way of attacking wealthy people and, you know, I think it’s inappropriate.
 We all gotta work together and pull together.”

 Now it would be disingenuous to say that the idea of profiting from a GameStop short squeeze began as a high-minded effort from retail investors to beat the billionaire class purely on principle.
 From the start, the possibility of a short squeeze was motivation for the buy-and-hold strategy and it was unambiguously about making money—no question about it.
 But somewhere along the way it became something more.
 It was a real life Robin Hood story.
 Which reminds me…

 A major factor in the newfound stock market accessibility for the retail investor is the investing app Robinhood.
 Its slick interface and zero-commission trading made it the preferred choice for those who had maybe a few hundred bucks to throw at the market.
 And it undoubtedly enabled the rise of GameStop stock.
 But in defiance of the very user base responsible for its success, Robinhood suspended the buying of GameStop and other heavily shorted stocks that had similar attention from WSB and retail investors.
 Selling, however, was still allowed.
 As you could imagine, restricting buying but allowing selling can only do one thing: put a downward pressure on price.
 Of course Robinhood is not the only brokerage but because so many retail traders relied on it, the impact—though difficult if not impossible to quantify—was certainly felt.
-Other brokerages like TD Ameritrade and Charles Schwab also restricted trading, though not to the same degree as Robinhood (buying stock was still possible), and Nasdaq CEO Adena Friedman warned that the exchange would halt trading if they matched social media chatter to unusual activity with a stock.
+Other brokerages like TD Ameritrade and Charles Schwab also restricted trading, though not to the same degree as Robinhood (buying stock was still possible), and Nasdaq CEO Adena Friedman warned that the exchange would halt trading if it matched social media chatter to unusual activity with a stock.